A248/DazzleConf/README.md

 The library seeks to eliminate bugs.
 No new features can be added while bugs exist.

-Users who discovered bugs include @alowave223, @Sprax-Dev.
+Users who discovered bugs include [@alowave223](https://github.com/alowave223), [@SpraxDev](https://github.com/SpraxDev).
 If you find a bug, report it and we'll add your username here.

 ### API feature list